raygun101/MarkupKit/README.md

         LMViewBuilder.viewWithName("MyCustomCollectionViewCell", owner: self, root: self)
     }

-As with `LMTableViewCell`, `LMCollectionViewCell` automatically applies constraints to its content to enable self-sizing behavior, and also supports the "layoutMargins" attribute it inherits from `UIView`.
-Again, because the initializer passes the cell instance itself as the value of the `root` argument to `viewWithName:owner:root`, the markup declared in _MyCustomTableViewCell.xml_ must include a `<root>` tag to refer to this argument:
+As with `LMTableViewCell`, `LMCollectionViewCell` automatically applies constraints to its content to enable self-sizing behavior.
+Again, because the initializer passes the cell instance itself as the value of the `root` argument to `viewWithName:owner:root`, the markup declared in _MyCustomCollectionViewCell.xml_ must include a `<root>` tag to refer to this argument:

     <root layoutMargins="12">
         <LMColumnView>